rdhyee/working-open-data-2014/lectures/day07.md

 # Preview of Plotting Graphs and Maps

-Do the following notebooks work for you to show basic graphics?
+Do the following notebooks work for you to show basic graphics.

 *
   [Day_07_A_D3_Choropleth.ipynb](http://nbviewer.ipython.org/github/rdhyee/working-open-data-2014/blob/master/notebooks/Day_07_A_D3_Choropleth.ipynb)